-Excel data validation videos show how to automatically add new items to drop down lists with Excel VBA, and more tips
+Excel data validation drop down videos show how to automatically add new items to drop down lists with Excel macro, and more drop down list tips

 Create an Excel Data Validation drop down list that allows users to add new items.
 New data validation items will be automatically added to the drop down list, and the list is sorted alphabetically.

 For detailed instructions and an explanation of the Excel VBA code, see Excel Data Validation - Add New Items.